dokterbob/django-shopkit/README.rst

 More information
 ----------------
-Please refer to the documentation, which can be found in the docs directory and rendered with Sphinx.
+Please refer to the documentation at http://dokterbob.github.com/django-shopkit/.